Skip to main content

 Lamb Soup (Kjötsúpa)

 Traditional Icelandic lamb soup with root vegetables, potatoes, and herbs.
-A comforting dish found in restaurants and homes throughout Iceland.
-Perfect for warming up on cold days.
+You'll find it in restaurants and homes across the country, and there's nothing better on a cold day.

 Plokkfiskur